-5.1.1.
-Detailed Guidelines for achieving complementarities in training and capacity building have already been shared with the States vide D.O.letter no. 26(4)/2008-AE dated 04.12.2008.

-5.1.2.
-Convergence of Manpower:

-With the given man-power support, ATMAs will also look after the work related to RKVY, NFSM, National Project on Soil Health and Fertility Management etc. as mandated under respective schemes.
+- 5.1.1.
+Detailed Guidelines for achieving complementarities in training and capacity building have already been shared with the States vide D.O.letter no. 26(4)/2008-AE dated 04.12.2008. - 5.1.2.
+Convergence of Manpower: With the given man-power support, ATMAs will also look after the work related to RKVY, NFSM, National Project on Soil Health and Fertility Management etc. as mandated under respective schemes.
 There should be full convergence of extension related work being carried out under different programmes/schemes.
 The field level extension workers under these different programmes/schemes should work in conjunction with the dedicated manpower being provided under this Scheme under the umbrella of BTT or ATMA, as the case may be.
 While these extension related workers & consultants under other schemes/programmes can continue to act as experts in their respective fields, they should also double up as multifunctional extension workers in the jurisdiction to be assigned to them by the BTT/ATMA.
 Budget for extension related components in different schemes and programmes of DAC shall be dovetailed at district level through ATMA.
-Once all the extension related workers start working in unison, they shall be fully responsible for achieving convergence & synergy in extension related work under RKVY, NFSM, National Project on achieving Soil Health & Fertility to achieve complimentarity and check duplication of efforts and resources.

-5.1.3.
-Convergence with Research System:
+Once all the extension related workers start working in unison, they shall be fully responsible for achieving convergence & synergy in extension related work under RKVY, NFSM, National Project on achieving Soil Health & Fertility to achieve complimentarity and check duplication of efforts and resources. - 5.1.3.
+Convergence with Research System: The Revised scheme for Extension Reforms provides for active involvement of Research

-The Revised scheme for Extension Reforms provides for active involvement of Research System/ Research Agencies at different levels of implementation.
+System/ Research Agencies at different levels of implementation.
 State Agricultural Universities (SAUs) and Krishi Vigyan Kendras (KVKs) have to be fully involved not only in preparation of SREP and Extension Work Plans but also in implementation of various programmes in the field.
 They will be represented in all bodies, namely, ATMA GB and ATMA MC in districts, SLSC/ IDWGs at State level, BTT - BFAC Meetings at Block level and in the Policy Committee at the national level.
 In addition, each KVK scientist may be made in charge of one or more Blocks within the district.
 The KVK Scientist will technically advise the BTT and will also be actively involved in preparation of BAPs, especially with regard to research related issues/gaps and strategies.
 He will also take feedback for his colleagues in the KVK in respect of their respective areas of expertise.
 Detailed Guidelines for achieving effective Research - Extension - Farmer Linkages are given at Annexure V.

-5.1.4.
-Convergence with Development Departments:
+Convergence with Development Departments: 5.1.4.
 Necessary convergence with all line departments is to be ensured through their involvement in the process of preparation of SREP and Work Plans at Block, District & State levels.
 Work Plans to be submitted to SLSC for funding under the Scheme should explicitly specify activities to be supported from resources of other schemes and those proposed under ATMA Programme.
-Necessary convergence is to be ensured through integration of C-DAPs and District Agriculture Action Plans (DAAPs) - all of which will form integral part of State Agriculture Plans, to be approved by State Level Sanctioning Committee (SLSC), under RKVY.
-Further, within approved allocations of scheme, the State Level Sanctioning Committee (SLSC) may also approve inter-component changes as per need during the course of implementation of the Work Plan, within ambit of Guidelines, which should be reported to DAC immediately.
+Moreover, necessary convergence is to be ensured through integration of CDAPs and District Agriculture Action Plans (DAAPs) - all of which will form an integral part of State Agriculture Plan to be approved by State Level Sanctioning Committee (SLSC) under Rashtriva Krishi Vikas Yojana (RKVY).
 In addition, the Scheme also provides for active involvement of Panchayati Raj Institutions (PRIs) in the selection of beneficiaries for various farmer oriented activities, including selection of Farmer Friend.